annmcnamara/web-scraping-challenge/README.md

   * The return value is stored in Mongo as a Python dictionary.

-* Theroot route `/` that queries the Mongo database and passes the mars data into an HTML template to display the data.
+* The root route `/` that queries the Mongo database and passes the mars data into an HTML template to display the data.

 * A template HTML file called `index.html` takes the mars data dictionary and displays all of the data in the appropriate HTML elements.
 The final site looks like this.